SAEON/data-portal/README.md

 1. Creating `.env` files with appropriate values at the beginning of the build process (overwriting existing .env files)
 2. Copying these `.env` files along with source code into the Docker build context, so that they are accessible during container runtime

 This is achieved using GitHub actions software.
 The configuration is specified in the [workflow file](/.github/workflows/deploy-master.yml).
-Adjusting accordingly in repository forks and continuous deployment should (theoreticaly) work out the box if a self-hosted actions runner is configured on your server.
+Adjusting accordingly in repository forks and continuous deployment should (theoretically) work out the box if a self-hosted actions runner is configured on your server.

 #### Docker Compose